orens9164/sep10-freedom-project/blog/entry02.md

 ## Researching technology

-I did a lot of searching on google and found some
+I did a lot of searching on google and found some technology that already exists that

 [Previous](entry01.md) | [Next](entry03.md)